-How to run thousands of virtual experiments a week?
+How do you run thousands of virtual experiments a week?

 Process development lab space and expertise is at a premium for small-to-medium biotech and pharmaceutical companies.
 This means that they must get smarter and more productive about the lab work they are doing in internally or at their external partners.
 Many process development approaches such as Design of Experiments (DoE) is inherently based on trial and error, a key component of the scientific method, but an approach that leads to inefficiencies when poorly designed.
 These challenges negatively impact speed to the clinic either through delays bringing processes into production or through issues arriving after introduction that slow things down.